 By the early seventies, a four day fair was discussed.
 Midways had become a means of financial survival for most fairs and without the promise of an extra day's revenue, the Midway could not promise continued association with the Fair.
 After much debate, Caledonia held its first four day fair in 1974.
 The current Fair Office and Dining Hall were built in 1974 as a joint project with the Kinsmen.

 In the 1980's and 90's, the Society began to meet the challenge of adapting to a changing population.
 Where once the Fair met the needs of a largely rural population, urbanization required new strategies in what experts were now calling "the fair industry."
 Livestock competitions were no longer enough.
 Agri-education became a major focus with demonstrations and displays helping to bridge the growing gap between urban and rural.
 The Special Events Platform was started in 1986 to offer more entertainment for fair visitors.
 A new Poultry Building was also built that year.

-In 2012 Caledonia Fair proudly celebrated its 140th Anniversary.
-It was a time of reflection as we looked back at the people and events that have shaped our history.
+In 2022, the Society proudly celebrates its150th Anniversary.
+It is a time of reflection as we look back at the people and events that have shaped our history.
 We thank them for our legacy.
 This year's fair will certainly look different from that small fair on Edinburgh Square in 1873.
+Continued pandemic restrictions and uncertainty will also impact the celebrations.
 Yet the enduring qualities of our traditional country fair remain the same.
-There will still be a hint of anticipation and excitement in the crisp, autumn air as friends and family gather together for another edition of the Caledonia Fair.
+There will still be anticipation and excitement in the crisp, autumn air as friends and family gather together for another edition of the Caledonia Fair.